-Executive Director & CEO Noida, May 15, 2016 Report on Corporate Governance
+Executive Director & CEO Noida, May 15, 2016

 RELATED PARTY TRANSACTION POLICY

 In compliance with the requirements of Regulation 23 of Listing Regulations, the Board of Directors of the Company has approved a Related Party Transaction Policy, to facilitate management to report and seek approval for any Related Party Transaction proposed to be entered into by the Company.
 The said Related Party Transaction Policy can be viewed on www.sitinetworks.com.